HildoBijl/stepwise/packages/skill-tracking/README.md

 When the student does an exercise, we gather data.
 Such an observation always takes the form `{ setup: SkillSetup, correct: boolean }`.
 We can implement this observation into the `SkillLevelSet`, to update the skill levels.
 This is done through

 ```
-const result = skillLevelSet.processObservation({ setup, correct })
+const result = skillLevelSet.applyObservation({ setup, correct })
 ```

-The result is a `rawSkillLevelUpdateData` object containing only the data that was updated.
+The result is a `StoredSkillLevelUpdateSet` containing only the data that was updated.
 This also includes "highest" data: that is only added when relevant.
 So an example object that is returned may be:

 ```
-rawSkillLevelData = {
+storedSkillLevelUpdateSet = {
 	someSkillId: {
 		coefficients: [0, 1],
 		coefficientsOn: now,